ThomWright/balamb/README.md

 })
 ```

+### Pre-seeding

+It is possible to 'pre-seed' Balamb with results, indexed by ID.
+Seeds with results supplied in this way will not be run.
+Any seeds which depend on these will receive the pre-seeded results.

+It is important to note that this circumvents the type checking.
+Beware!

+One use-case for this is to cache previous results.
+This way, you can do the following:

+1. Run all seeds, save results
+1. Add a new seeding task
+1. Load previous results, re-run Balamb with previous results pre-seeded

+This way, only the new seed will be run.

+There are some caveats though.
+For example, as noted, the types are not checked.
+If result types change (e.g. by adding a new property to an object) and previous results become invalid... _oh no_.

+Implementing persistent storage of previous runs is left to the client, if required.

-### Results must be JSON-serialisable
+#### Results must be JSON-serialisable

-Results are required to be serialisable.
+For this to work, results are required to be serialisable.
 This is so we can store the them, and use them later to re-hydrate a run.
 This will allow us to re-run a set of Seeds, ignoring old seeds and only run the _new_ seeds.

 To this end, all result types must extend `JsonValue | void`. `JsonValue` is defined in [type-fest](https://github.com/sindresorhus/type-fest).